aviatesk/EscapeAnalysis.jl/README.md

 analysis algorithm explained in an old JVM paper[^JVM05].
 That is, in addition to managing escape lattice elements, the analysis also maintains an "equi"-alias set, a disjoint set of aliased arguments and SSA statements.
-The alias set manages values that can be aliased to each other and allows new escape information imposed on any of such aliased values to be shared between them.
+The alias set manages values that can be aliased to each other and allows escape information imposed on any of such aliased values to be equalized between them.

 Lastly, this scheme of alias/field analysis can also be generalized to analyze array operations.
 `EscapeAnalysis` currently reasons about escapes imposed on array elements using